Budi Tek: Joint foundation with LACMA

-In 2018 two years into his partnership with LACMA, Tek compared it to a marriage.
-The move will see most of the Yuz Collection donated to a new, jointly-owned foundation.
-The University of Chicago art history professor Wu Hung will oversee the programme as consulting artistic director.
+In 2018, two years into his partnership with LACMA, Tek compared it to a marriage.
+The move will see most of the Yuz Collection donated to a new, jointly owned foundation.
+Wu Hung is the consulting artistic director of the programme.
 The move will significantly expand LACMA's holding of contemporary Chinese art and followed attempts by Tek to convince the Chinese government to establish a special status for the Yuz Museum, which would have created a China-based NGO.

 Announcing the foundation, speaking remotely to an audience in Hong Kong, Tek spoke of his desire to establish his legacy: "For the last two years, not only, I used to say that was always on my mind—the second thing on my mind—is always how my legacy will be preserved for the benefit of the world [and] the glory of my God, because I am a Christian.
 So, this is the second thing that I need to do in my life, actually."